Michael Sweig, JD. Founder of the Citizens’ Institute for Law & Public Policy

 The Chicago Tribune has profiled Mr. Sweig in “From Practicing Law to Changing it”, by Dawn Turner Trice – Chicago Tribune August 1, 2010.
 Mr. Sweig violated trust account rules, voluntarily relinquished his law license in 1997 and pleaded guilty to a felony.
 His book about the experience is “In Felony’s Mirror: Reflections on Pain and Promise.”
 Read more.

-At the UK’s Redemption and Justice Awards dinner held in Leicester on October 3, 2013, Mr. Sweig was named as one of three International Award Finalists for his work as Founder of the Institute for People with Criminal Records, and the Citizens’ Institute School for People with Criminal Records.
+At the UK’s Redemption and Justice Awards dinner held in England in October of 2014 and 2013, Mr. Sweig was named as one of three International Award Finalists for his work as Founder of the Citizens’ Institute, the Citizens’ Institute School, and 20MillionVote.org.

 Also on October 3, 2013, Illinois Governor Pat Quinn signed the “Ban the Box” Administrative Order, for which Mr. Sweig had published the legal and academic support, when Sweig urged executive branch removal of the criminal history inquiry box from State of Illinois employment applications, in his law review article entitled: ” ‘MOVING THE BOX’ BY EXECUTIVE ORDER IN ILLINOIS,” 4 DePaul Journal of Social Justice 1, Fall 2010.